 That said, of course, there comes a time to let off some steam and party for the sake of the party.
 That’s when Carnaval gets serious and colorful.
 Street parades, balls, and dressing up in original costumes and masks are all popular ways the locals resort to letting loose in those weeks before the forty days of Lent (the Christian 40-day-period of reflection before Easter).

-What to eat in Graciosa island
+Azores food: what to eat in Graciosa

 Fresh and delicious seafood (literally from ocean to the table) is abundant in all the islands of the Azores, and Graciosa is no exception.
 Among so many options, the toughest decision is to choose how you want to have it — in a traditional stew or freshly grilled?
 Pair it with a chilled bottle of the locally produced white wine, and you’ll never be disappointed.